fkirc/attranslate/README.md

 - iOS-Strings
 - Flutter-ARB

-## Allow Manual Overwrites
+## Seamless Manual Corrections

 `attranslate` recognizes that automated translations are not perfect.
 Therefore, whenever you are unhappy with the produced results, `attranslate` allows you to simply overwrite texts in your target-files.
-`attranslate` won't ever overwrite a manual correction in subsequent runs.
+`attranslate` will never ever overwrite a manual correction in subsequent runs.

 ## Support For Manual Reviews